Connect tagged stream blocks and UHD sink

 However, to avoid confusion, please don't use the term PDU in any of the new code, this is an interface to a tagged stream block, and should probably use 'tsb' for its naming.
 A PDU interface to a USRP sink (by receiving it as an async message) might also be a desirable feature, but is a different beast altogether.

-#7 Updated by Sean Nowlan 11 months ago
+#7 Updated by Sean Nowlan almost 3 years ago

 Ok, understood.
 I'll call it "tsb" or length-tagged stream.